 3) Drug use during pregnancy, childbirth and the puerperium Codes under subcategory O99.32, Drug use complicating pregnancy, childbirth, and the puerperium, should be assigned for any pregnancy case when a patient uses drugs during the pregnancy or postpartum.
+The case when a patient uses drugs during the pregnancy or postpartum.
 This can involve illegal drugs, or inappropriate use or abuse of prescription drugs.
 Secondary code(s) from categories F11-F16 and F18-F19 should also be assigned to identify manifestations of the drug use.